Typhoon Hinnamnor

-Hinnanmor then weakened due to undergoing an eyewall replacement cycle.
-However, it re-intensified to a Category 5 super typhoon with a larger eye and CDO south of Okinawa.
+Hinnamnor then weakened due to undergoing an eyewall replacement cycle.
+However, it re-intensified to a Category 5 super typhoon, the first of 2022, with a larger eye and CDO south of Okinawa.
 An increasingly hostile environment caused it to lose its convective features the night of September 1, weakening it down to a Category 1-equivalent typhoon.
 As the storm accelerated northward into the East China Sea, it rebuilt itself throughout the next day, and began intensifying again.
 The storm gained major status once again on September 4, and headed northeastwards towards Busan.
 Beginning to weaken for the final time on September 5, the storm made landfall late that day as a Category 2-equivalent typhoon and began extratropical transition.

 As Hinnamnor approached, many advisories concerning the storm were issued in Japan, China, Taiwan, and South Korea.
 The typhoon brought flooding rainfall and powerful winds to Okinawa, and thousands of homes suffered power outages.
 Heavy rainfall affected northern districts in Taiwan, and a man died in the Philippines due to Hinnamnor's flooding.
 Hinnamnor made landfall just southeast of Geoje in South Korea, knocking out power for tens of thousands of homes.
-Overall, the typhoon was responsible for 12 deaths, 1 missing and $1.21 billion in damage across several countries.
+Overall, the typhoon was responsible for 20 deaths, 1 missing and US$1.81 billion in damage across several countries.